Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Experiments Validation

 where

-Further, the external eavesdropper can deduce from (36) that
+Further, the external eavesdropper can deduce from (32) that

-Obviously, all terms in the right side of (37) can be accessed by the external eavesdropper.
-Consequently, using $y_1\left( 0 \right) =1$, the eavesdropper can be aware of all $y_1\left( k \right)$, $k\in \mathbb{N}$.
-Moreover, the external eavesdropper can capture $C_{21}^{1}\left( k \right) x_1\left( k \right)$ and $C_{21}^{2}\left( k \right) y_1\left( k \right)$ for $k=K+1,\cdots ,M$.
-Then, $x_1\left( k \right)$ for $k=K+1,\cdots ,M$ can be derived using
+Obviously, all terms in the right side of (33) can be accessed by the external eavesdropper.
+Consequently, using $y_1( 0 ) =1$, the eavesdropper can be aware of all $y_1( k )$, $k\in \mathbb{N}$.
+Moreover, the external eavesdropper can capture $C_{21}^{1}( k ) x_1( k )$ and $C_{21}^{2}( k ) y_1( k )$ for $k=K+1,\cdots ,M$.
+Then, $x_1( k )$ for $k=K+1,\cdots ,M$ can be derived using

-This implies that all information in \eqref{Eq:36b} and \eqref{Eq:36c} is captured by the external eavesdropper, which is considerably different from the case of honest-but-curious attacks.
-So, only \eqref{Eq:36a} has some unknown variables $\sigma \left( k \right)$, $k=0,\cdots ,K$ and $x_1\left( 0 \right)$ for the external eavesdropper.
+This implies that all information in \eqref{Eq:32b} and \eqref{Eq:32c} is captured by the external eavesdropper, which is considerably different from the case of honest-but-curious attacks.
+So, only \eqref{Eq:32a} has some unknown variables $\sigma ( k )$, $k=0,\cdots ,K$ and $x_1( 0 )$ for the external eavesdropper.
 The vector-state case leads to the same results as the scalar-state case by following the same analysis path, so it is not stated again.
 In this experiment, we still use the least-squares solution to estimate $x_{1}^{0}$.
-The external eavesdropper estimates $x_{1}^{0}$ for $1000$ times in the scalar-state case, and for $24$ times in the vector-state case.
-Figs. 14 and 15 show the estimated results.
-One can observe that the external eavesdropper cannot obtain nice estimate of $x_{1}^{0}$.
+The external eavesdropper estimates $x_{1}^{0}$ or $\mathbf{x}_{1}^{0}$ for $1000$ times.
+Figs. \ref{Fig.6.c}-\ref{Fig.6.d} show the estimated results.
+One observes that the external eavesdropper cannot obtain an expected estimate of $x_{1}^{0}$ or $\mathbf{x}_{1}^{0}$.